 Keystone provided front end engineering design (FEED) and detailed engineering design for a 30 MMSCFD Enhanced Oil Recovery Pilot in the Eagle Ford black oil area.
 The pilot area consists of two adjacent pads, with 21 injection wells separated by six buffer wells to monitor pressure and communication.
 The project scope included extending the well pad to accommodate gas injection and processing trains.
 The new processing train compresses, sweetens, and dehydrates gas utilized for fuel gas and flare purge with the remaining volume entering a header common with the injection compressor suction and gas lift pipeline.

-Keystone provided project management, engineering, and design services to add a new offtake/delivery point at the existing Dewitt Central Facility.
+Keystone provided project management, engineering, and design services to add a new offtake/delivery point at the Dewitt Central Facility.
 The project design of the new offtake/delivery point at the current facility pad involved 40Mbpd of unstabilized oil from the Eagle Ford asset.
 The design also provided constant flow with the existing stabilizer and utilized the existing Eagle Ford Pipeline pressure to provide the motive force.

 The scope of the work associated with the new delivery point included a new incoming 12” lateral, 12” pig receiver, provisions for future booster pumps (preliminary sizing, space/footprint requirements, flanged tie-points, and I&E spares), dual/redundant free Water Knock Out packaged skids, interconnecting piping to available tie-points, interconnecting I&E back to the existing facility control system, sleeper/rack supports, and 480VAC power supply to switchrack.